MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks

 eROSITA is a new X-ray telescope onboard the Spectrum-Roentgen-Gamma \citep[SRG,][]{Sunyaev2021} space observatory which was launched in mid 2019.
 It consists of seven mirrors and aims to conduct an all-sky survey program (the eROSITA All Sky Survey: eRASS) every half year.
 The eRASS data products are offered as 4,700 overlapping sky tiles, each of which has a size of $3.6\degr \times 3.6\degr$.
 The eROSITA telescope mirrors provide an average point spread function (PSF) of around 26\arcsec\ half power diameter (HPD) \citep{Predehl21}.

 The PSZ2 G277.93+12.34 galaxy cluster is mainly located in the eROSITA sky tile sm159135.
 To account for possible emission from the cluster surroundings, we also made use of three adjacent sky tiles.
-We list these sky tiles and their center coordinates in Table~\ref{tab:tab1}.
-We combined data from three eROSITA surveys (eRASS1--3, the combination of all three is called eRASS:3).
-The combined sky tiles were centered on the PSZ2 G277.93+12.34 cluster and restricted to $\sim$1 degree radius from the center.
+All four sky tiles and their center coordinates are listed in Table~\ref{tab:tab1}.
+We combined data from three eROSITA sky surveys (eRASS1--3, the combination of all three is called eRASS:3), centered on the PSZ2 G277.93+12.34 cluster and restricted to $\sim$1~degree radius from the center.
 The internal data processing version c946 was used together with the extended Science Analysis Software \citep[eSASS,][]{Brunner2022} version 211214.
 For details of the data reduction and image correction steps we refer the reader to Section~2.1 of \cite{Reiprich_2021}.